 There is immediacy to the use of this natural material to which everyone can relate.
 It is a primal one that is embedded in memory, a primitive building material for both animal and humans.
 There is a sense of nature’s seamless forces at work.
 From simply being saplings found in the landscape to becoming a windswept architectural form, these sticks are transformed in to a sweeping organic structure.

 The process starts with mapping out the form on the ground with rope.
 Then holes are dug every three feet along that line.
 Each hole is 2’6” deep and in this case of Snake Hollow, 141 holes were dug.
 423 upright wrist-thick saplings were tamped in and then bent and manipulated in to undulating walls, ceilings, doorways and windows.
-It is approximately 846 running feet long and took over 800 hours to construct.
+It was approximately 846 running feet long and took over 800 hours to construct.

 The artist was born in Oklahoma, but grew up in North Carolina, where he roamed the woods as a child.
 As an adult, he combined his carpentry skills with his love of nature and began to learn about primitive techniques of building and to experiment with tree saplings as construction material.
 Beginning about 1980 with small works, fashioned in his backyard, he quickly moved from single pieces on conventional pedestals to monumental site-specific installations that require sticks by the truckload.
 To date he has built over two hundred such impressive sculptures all over the world.

 Snake Hollow is part of Bernheim’s visual arts program, Sited@Bernheim, which presents site specific art works on a timely basis.
-This sculpture will be used as a source of school curriculum, entitled Weaving Science and Art through Nature as well as for other programs and opportunities that will arise of the course its 2 year life cycle.
+This sculpture was used as a source of school curriculum, entitled Weaving Science and Art through Nature as well as for other programs and opportunities that will arise of the course its 2 year life cycle.

 Stickworks is available for sale at the Visitor Center.